 Financial sectors and departments are among the biggest beneficiaries of automation.
 Many of the tasks involved here are repetitive, after all.
-That includes all sorts of bookkeeping responsibilities, such as invoicing and payroll.
+That includes all sorts of bookkeeping responsibilities, such as invoicing and payroll for small business.

 Across the Emerald Isle, Xero has become one of the top picks for accounting technology.
 Although based in New Zealand, the software is now all over the globe.
 Today, there are over two million active users of this bookkeeping technology.

 Xero is bookkeeping or accounting software that records and processes business transactions.
 It’s like an electronic ledger, except that it’s smarter as you can easily “teach” it tricks.
 Such tricks include automating any bookkeeping tasks that require multiple entries.

 On that note, Xero accounting software can handle and help with duties like billing, receipts, and invoicing.
 You can also use it for ensuring accurate payroll reporting and issuance.
 It’s so smart it can even deal with tax filing, financial reporting, and accounts payable!

 Getting Started With Xero

 As a top-class accounting technology, Xero accounts is a cloud-based software.
 Like most software-as-a-service (SaaS), it lets you manage bookkeeping tasks online.
 Since it’s online, you only have to sign up, and it gives you the first 30 days of use free of charge.

 Once you’ve created an account, you should receive an activation email.
 If it’s not in your primary inbox, it may have made it’s way to your spam folder.
 Be sure that it’s from Xero before you click the “Yes, it’s me – let’s get started” message.